raisal-hind/ANPR/README.md

  just copy & paste the commands on jupyter notebook and run one by one

-3.click the ANPR or ALPR.ipynb file, copy and paste the code as i did in jupyter.
+3.click the ANPR or ALPR.ipynb file, copy and paste the code as i did in jupyter. check Screenshot (12).png

-4.pass the correct path of your image in image = img.imread("give the exact image path") and run the program as one by one tags.
+4.pass the correct path of your image in image = img.imread("give the exact image path") and run the program as one by one tags. check Screenshot (13).png

 5.focus on final tag and see the output is obtained or not. because There is the output shown.